Outcasts and Innocents: Photographs of the Northwest

 With an introduction by Kathleen Hanna

-Outcasts and Innocents: Photographs of the Northwest brings together three decades of photographs made in and about a region complicated to define through anything other than its elemental landscape.
+Outcasts and Innocents: Photographs of the Northwest brings together three decades of photographs by Alice Wheeler, made in and about a region complicated to define through anything other than its elemental landscape.

 Occupied by its indigenous peoples as well as waves of pioneers, the Northwest has long fostered a sense of opportunity and isolation, and Alice Wheeler’s subjects‚ whether girl bands or anarchists, teen punks or princesses‚ embody both.
 Internationally known for photographs of Nirvana, Bikini Kill, and the punk-feminist bands of Riot Grrl, Wheeler has always been drawn to people who possess their own definitions of strength and beauty.